Cambridge R.U.F.C.

 Cambridge Rugby Union Football Club or CRUFC ('The Blood & Sand') is an English rugby union club representing the city of Cambridge.
-Formed in 1923, the club competes in the second tier of the English rugby union system, Champ Rugby, following promotion from National League 1 in 2022–23.
+Formed in 1923, the club competes in the third tier of the English rugby union system, National League 1, following relegation from Champ Rugby in 2025–26.
 The club plays its home matches at the 2.200 capacity Grantchester Road ground, in the suburb of Newnham, approximately two kilometres south-west of the city centre.
 The club runs three senior squads: the national league squad, a development squad, and a social squad.
 At junior level the club runs one of the oldest mini and youth rugby sections in the country, starting back in the early 1970s, with a colts team for under-18s.